innovinitylabs/onchain-rug/BASE_SEPOLIA_FRONTEND_SETUP.md

 ## Required .env Variables

-To make your frontend work with Base Sepolia, you need these environment variables in your `.env` or `.env.local` file:
+To make your frontend work with Base Sepolia, you need these environment variables in your `.env` file:

 ```bash
 # ============================================